 Hard skills can usually be taught when soft skills are usually very strong to develop personality traits and therefore highly valuable to employers.
 In most cases, your soft skills can increase your hard skills.
 For example, if you are a skilled digital developer in the computer programming language, you will probably be able to detect errors and exact issues in the code you and your team create.

 Review this comprehensive list that includes both hard and soft skills for each category.
-List of skills always need to put separately on a resume.
+A list of skills always needs to put separately on a resume.

 Active listening skills